SERVAIS URTEXT SERIES

 Duo sur une Mélodie de Dalayrac for 2 Cellos and Piano (Urtext Edition)

-In 1876, a decade after Servais’s death, the publisher Schott released four of his posthumous works.
-Three of these were composed for cello and orchestra (or piano), and one for two cellos and piano.
-The Duo sur une Mélodie de Dalayrac appeared under the catalog number Œuvre posthume No. 2.
-The fantasia is based on the aria “Comment goûter quelque repos” sung by the character Céphise in Nicolas Dalayrac’s opera Renaud d’Ast.
-Servais wrote this work to perform with his younger son, Joseph, during their travels in 1866, the year of François’s death.
+Published by Schott in 1876 as Œuvre posthume No. 2, Servais’s Duo sur une Mélodie de Dalayrac is based on the aria “Comment goûter quelque repos” from Nicolas Dalayrac’s opera Renaud d’Ast.
+Servais wrote the work to perform with his younger son, Joseph, during their travels in 1866, the year of François’s death.

 Fantaisie Caractéristique sur deux célèbres Romances de Lafont, Op.
 8 (Urtext Edition, Piano Version)